Lightning-Universe/lightning-flash/docs/source/general/training.rst

     # Train on TPUs
     trainer.fit(tpu_cores=8)

-You can add to the flahs Trainer any argument from the Lightning trainer!
+You can add to the flash Trainer any argument from the Lightning trainer!
 Learn more about the Lightning Trainer `here <https://pytorch-lightning.readthedocs.io/en/stable/trainer.html>`_.

 Trainer API